GrossDesignCo/concordance-app-poc/public/scripture/jonah/jonah-2/jonah-2.englishNatural.md

 you heard my voice.

-And you sent me into the deep, in the heart of the seas; and the river surrounds me; all your breakers and your waves, over me have passed.
+And you sent me into the deep, in the heart of the seas; and the river goes-around me; all your breakers and your waves, over me have passed.

 And I said,